bhargava-suryadevara/Recommender-System-for-User-Item-Interactions/LightGCN/README.md

 # LightGCN Preprocessing & Modeling Pipeline Documentation

+This model has got a score of 0.0349 in the leaderboard.(Submission file is also added here)

 This document explains the purpose of each part of the provided code and describes the full workflow implemented in the **LightGCN.ipynb** notebook.
 The explanation covers preprocessing, model construction, training, evaluation, and recommendation generation.